MHNF: Multi-hop Heterogeneous Neighborhood information Fusion graph representation learning

 \section{Experiments}

-To verify the performance of the model proposed in this paper, we conduct a lot of experiments in this section.
-First, to investigate the superiority of the proposed model, the model is compared with various state-of-the-art baseline methods in node classification and clustering experiments.
-Secondly, in the model variants experiment, the improvement effect of the extracted hybrid metapaths on the target task are explored.
-Furthermore, we quantitatively analyzed the attention weights of each single relationship in different hybrid metapaths and the attention weights of different hops in the hybrid metapath to verify the model's hybrid metapath extraction ability and the importance of different-hop neighborhood information.
+To verify the performance of the model proposed in this paper, we conduct a variety of experiments in this section.
+First, to investigate the superiority of the proposed model, MHNF is compared with various state-of-the-art baseline methods used in node classification and clustering experiments.
+Second, the improvement effect of the extracted hybrid metapaths on the target task is explored.
+Furthermore, we quantitatively analyze the attention weights of each single relationship in different hybrid metapaths and the attention weights of different hops in the hybrid metapath to verify the model's hybrid metapath extraction ability and the importance of different-hop neighborhood information.
 In addition, we perform visualization experiments on the node representation obtained by the model to analyze the quality of its spatial distribution.
-The hyper-parameter study is finally presented in Section 5.9 to explore the influence of the parameter settings of networks to the model performance.
-All experiments were carried out on machine that has Nvidia RTX 3090 GPU, 128GB of memory, AMD CPU 3900X @3.80GHz 24-core, 4TB disk space, running Ubuntu GNU/Linux.
-The model proposed in this paper is implemented based on Pytorch\footnote{https://pytorch.org}, and the baseline methods are implemented based on the graph model library DGL\footnote{https://github.com/dmlc/dgl}.
+Finally, the hyperparameter study is presented in Section 5.11 to explore the influence of the parameter settings of the networks on the model performance.